droideck/Curse-of-Strahd-Reloaded-PF2e-Rus/Акт I - В туманы/Arc C - Into the Valley.md

 The journey from the River Ivlis Crossroads to the Tser Pool Encampment is one-and-a-half miles long and takes thirty minutes.

 > [!warning]+ **New Content Warning**
-> In the v2.0.8 update, added **July 18, 2024**, Madam Eva's invitation in [[Arc B - Welcome to Barovia]] was removed.
+> In the v2.0.8 update, added **July 18, 2024**, Madam Eva's invitation in [[Арка B - Добро Пожаловать в Баровию]] was removed.
 In its place, Ismark Kolyanovich now asks the players to travel to Tser Pool and seek Madam Eva's guidance on how Strahd may be defeated.
 Dungeon Masters who used the old version of Arc B should instead use the [[Deprecated Material/Arc C - Into the Valley#C4.
 Tser Pool|deprecated version of this scene]].
 (All other scenes in this arc, beginning with [[#C5.
 The Skeletal Rider]], remain unchanged.)
 ## C4a.
 Arrival at Tser Pool
 This area is largely as described in <span class="citation">G. Tser Pool Encampment (p.
 36)</span>.
 However, none of the Vistani at the camp are intoxicated, and only one—a Vistana woman named Eliza—serves as a spy for Strahd.